Centre Daily Times

 State College, PA 16801-7528

 Vision: The Centre Daily Times is our community connector.
-We are passionate about our responsibility as Centre County's most compelling and trustworthy information source through our newspaper, other print products and website.
-We build success through a fierce commitment to learning and to creating essential products.
-We strive to be one of the best small newspapers in the nation.
+We are passionate about our responsibility as Centre County's most compelling and trustworthy information source through our newspaper, digital platforms and niche publications.
+We build success through a fierce commitment to creating essential products for our community.
+We strive to be the best news organization in Centre County and one of the best small new organizations in the nation.

 Founded: The Weekly Times was founded in 1898 and later renamed The State College Times.
 In 1934, the paper became a daily, the Centre Daily Times.
 It was purchased by Knight Ridder in 1979.
 A Saturday a.m. edition was added in 1980 and a Sunday edition in 1982.
 The Centre Daily Times became a morning paper in 1986.
 The Centre Daily Times was purchased by The McClatchy Company in 2006 with McClatchy's acquisition of Knight Ridder.

 Bill McMahon, Director of Audience Development and Production

 Erik Brown, Director of Finance

 Karen Mrsa, Director of Human Resources

 General Hiring Contact: Human Resources Director Karen Mrsa: 814-231-6469 or e-mail Karen Mrsa

 Distinction: The hometown newspaper for Pennsylvania State University, one of the most well-known and largest universities in the country with more than 45,000 students attending the University Park campus.
 The Nittany Lions fuel much of this attention.
 Penn State University is Centre County's largest employer.

 Market: The region is evenly divided among rural, primarily farm, communities and the urban, university town.
 It is also divided among conservatives and liberals, Penn State-related and non-Penn State families.
 Education – both public and university – is a hot topic, as is the conservation of our many acres of woodlands and preserving the quality of low-crime rural life.